sahahn/BPt_app/README.md

    <pre><code>git clone https://github.com/sahahn/BPt_app.git</code></pre>

 4. An essential step to using to using the application is the ability to have the application access your datasets of interest.
-Importantly, adding datasets can be done either before installation or after - though the app will not function correctly if there are no datasets added, so it is reccomended to add atleast one now (before the rest of the installation).
+Importantly, adding datasets can be done either before installation or after.

    1. Datasets are saved within BPt_app in the folder 'BPt_app/data/sources'